 This frame will work well with the crossbar on top or you could flip it and have the crossbar on the bottom!

 At this point you could actually spray paint the frame if you want to!
 If you choose to paint, make sure you use spray paint suitable for metal.
-I chose to keep mine as it came for a more industrial look.
+Yes! you can spray metal!
+I did when I updated my bathroom light fixture.